Qualification : MASTER OF SCIENCE DEGREE

 Dr Richard Roche

-Dr Peter Murphy: Neural mechanisms of decision-making, working memory and cognitive control; relationships between them and how they are affected under conditions of brain change (e.g. cognitive ageing) and psychological disorder.
+Neural mechanisms of decision-making, working memory and cognitive control; relationships between them; and how they are affected under conditions of brain change (e.g. cognitive aging) and psychological disorder.
 Computational modelling of behaviour and neural circuits, including training and interrogation of artificial neural networks performing cognitive tasks.
 Influence of arousal and 'brain state' on cognitive function.

-Athlete psychological health and well-being, especially burnout, the role of physical activity in psychological health and well-being.
+Athlete psychological health and well-being, in particular athlete burnout and the factors that predict the onset of burnout; burnout and additional factors impacting psychological well-being in other performance contexts; the role of physical activity in psychological health and well-being.

 For further details on the research specialisms within the Department please visit: https://www.maynoothuniversity.ie/psychology/our-research